 We will use several measures to indicate levels of neighborhood cohesion.
 First, we ask respondents to identify the number of non-familial neighbors they know.
 Second, we ask respondents a series of attitudinal questions.
 These questions ask respondents how likely they would intervene in the series of situations.
 A respondents' likelihood is measured on a four-point Likert scale with 1 indicating "not likely at all" and 4 indicating "extremely likely."
-The questions are: 1) "I would intervene if my neighbor's child, who is not a member of my family, was acting inappropriately," 2) "I would help my neighbor, who is not a member of my family, if they were having a personal emergency," 3) "I would intervene if my neighbor, who is not a member of my family, was the victim of a crime."
+The questions are: 1) "I would intervene if my neighbor's child, who is not a member of my family, was acting inappropriately," 2) "I would help my neighbor, who is not a member of my family, if they were having a personal emergency," 3) "I would intervene if my neighbor, who is not a a member of my family, uses the victim of a crime."
 Higher levels of this variable indicate a greater level of social cohesion.
 Crime rate is measured based on the most recent Uniform Crime Report data for Greenville.
 Finally, neighborhood disadvantage is based on US Census data for the following measures: percent black, percent unemployed, percent poverty, and percent single-headed households.
-This measure of neighborhood disadvantage is generally consistent with other studies of fear of crime and neighborhood disadvantage.
+This measure of neighborhood disadvantage.